mobius-software-ltd/corsac-jss7/README.md

 ## Introduction

-Open Source Java SS7 stack that allows Java apps to communicate with legacy SS7 communications equipment.

-jSS7 provides an open source software solution implementing M3UA, SCCP, TCAP, CAMEL, MAP, ISUP protocols for M3UA (SIGTRAN) over IP.
+Async jSS7 provides an open source software solution implementing M3UA, SCCP, TCAP, CAMEL, MAP, ISUP protocols for M3UA (SIGTRAN) over IP.
+It aims to provide distrubuted jss7 based solution where different protocols may be handled on different nodes , while supporting clustering on TCAP and MAP/CAP level.
+As result this version of stack is much more effecient for High load system and/or systems that has different traffic scenarios coming over same STP.